Sue: Six parts? Bloody hell. Oh well, it is the end of the Key to Time, I suppose, so it has to be epic.

 The Shadow tries to access the Doctor’s TARDIS, but he’s stopped in his tracks by a blinding light.

-Sue: OK, so what’s causing that?
+Sue: Okay, so what’s causing that?
 Is that the Key to Time doing that, or is it the TARDIS?
 Hasn’t the bad guy got some sunglasses he can place over his wonky mask?

 Merak risks life and limb by infiltrating the Shadow’s ranks.

 Sue: He really loves Astra, and now she’s going to turn into a Perspex puzzle piece.
 It’s tragic, really.

 K9 transports Drax and the Doctor to the Shadow’s throne room.

 Sue: Is that K9’s theme tune?
 It’s very jaunty.

 Astra accepts her destiny with open arms.

 Sue: She can’t wait to be turned into a lump of plastic.
 That’s weird.

 Princess Astra is transformed into the sixth segment and the Shadow is triumphant.

 Sue: Oh dear, he’s showing us his sex face.

 Just when it looks as if the Shadow will break the time loop, dooming Atrios and Zeos to Armageddon, Drax returns the Doctor to his normal size.

 Sue: Why didn’t you shrink the bad guy first, you idiot!

 The Doctor grabs the Key to Time and he runs back to the TARDIS with Romana.

 Sue: They’re leaving without K9!

 The Doctor returns to Zeos where, with some help from Drax, he defuses Mentalis.

 Sue: We saw this scene last week.
 That’s sloppy script editing.

 The time loop is removed and the Marshal joins reality again.
 He launches his missiles and –

 Sue: He missed!
 He actually missed a whole planet!
 That has to be the worst miss in the history of Doctor Who, and that’s really saying something.

 The missiles destroy the Shadow’s planet of evil, but the Black Guardian isn’t all that bothered, really.

 Sue: So that’s the Black Guardian.
 I bet he has a negative personality.
 Because…